Generic Name: certolizumab pegol

 The following symptoms that could be compatible with hypersensitivity reactions have been reported rarely following Cimzia administration to patients: angioedema, dyspnea, hypotension, rash, serum sickness, and urticaria.
+Some of these reactions occurred after the first administration of Cimzia.
 If such reactions occur, discontinue further administration of Cimzia and institute appropriate therapy.
-There are no data on the risks of using Cimzia in patients who have experienced a severe hypersensitivity reaction towards another TNF blocker; in these patients caution is needed [see Adverse Reactions (6.1)].
+There are no data on the risks of using Cimzia in patients who have experienced a severe hypersensitivity reaction towards another TNF blocker; in these patients caution is needed [see Adverse Reactions (6.1)] .

 Hepatitis B Virus Reactivation